codebgp/pg2kafka/README.md

 You can optionally prepend a namespace to the Kafka topic, by setting the `TOPIC_NAMESPACE` environment variable.
 When doing this, the final topic name would be `pg2kafka.$namespace.$database_name.$table_name`.
+Similarly, you can optionally append a version to the Kafka topic, by setting the `TOPIC_VERSION` environment variable.
+When doing this, the final topic name would be `pg2kafka.$namespace.$database_name.$table_name.$version`.

 ### Cleanup